 Can huskies swim?
-When you first lay eyes on a husky, you might think to yourself, “That dog looks like it was born to swim.”
+When you first look at a husky, you might think, “That dog looks like it was born to swim.”

-With their thick fur coats and webbed feet, they indeed appear well-equipped for a dip in the water.
+Their thick fur coats and webbed feet make them appear well-equipped for a dip in the water.
 But as it turns out, most huskies can’t naturally swim.
 Many of them are afraid of water.

 So, why are huskies afraid of water?
 And can they learn to swim?
 Let’s take a closer look.

 Why Most Huskies Can’t Naturally Swim

 It’s a common misconception that all dogs can swim since they have four legs and webbed feet.
 But the truth is, not all dogs are created equal regarding their swimming abilities.
 Huskies, for example, are not natural swimmers because of their body structure and fur type.

 Huskies have a thick double coat of fur that insulates them against the cold weather.
 But this same coat also weighs them down in the water, making it difficult for them to move their legs.
 Their small feet also make it difficult to paddle, and their legs are not long enough to provide much thrust.

 Additionally, huskies have a very strong muscle build, which gives them extra weight and makes it hard to tread water.
 Their long tails also act as a rudder when they’re running, but in water, it just gets in the way and makes it harder for them to swim.

 Huskies are bred for cold climates and are used to playing in the snow.
 As a result, they don’t have much experience with swimming or even being around large bodies of water.
 This lack of exposure can make them fearful of water.

 Huskies are natural hunters, and swimmers would quickly tire them out, making them easy prey for predators.